cultuurnet/uitpas-beheer-angular/docs/development/development.md

 `grunt serve`
 * Serves the app on http://localhost:9999
-* Livereload is added to
+* Livereload is added to reload the browser after file changes.

 `grunt build`
 * Builds the app to the `dist` folder.